checkly/docs.checklyhq.com/site/content/docs/private-locations/proxy.md

   {{< /tab >}}
 {{< /tabs >}}

-This is all that is required for Playwright to proxy all outbound network connections via your designated HTTP proxy.
-For more information, please check out the [Playwright docs](https://playwright.dev/docs/network#http-proxy).
+This is all that is required for a browser check to proxy all outbound network connections via your designated HTTP proxy.
+For more information, please check out the [Playwright docs](https://playwright.dev/docs/network#http-proxy) and the Chromium [Network Settings docs](https://www.chromium.org/developers/design-documents/network-settings/).